-Figure 2: Paikgachha Municipality Location Map.
+Figure 2: Galachipa Municipality Location Map.

-Categorisation: The Local Government (Municipality) Act of 2009 classifies Municipalities of Bangladesh into A, B, and C classes based on their annual income.
-Paikgachha Municipality was established in February 1st, 1997.
-The Municipality is split up into 5 mahallas and 9 wards.
-It is a category A Municipality (Figure 3).
+Categorisation: The Local Government (Municipality) Act of 2009 classifies municipalities of Bangladesh into A, B, and C classes based on their annual income.
+The Municipality, which encompasses 2 mouzas and was formed on March 17, 1997, is a Municipality of B category (Figure 3).

-&lt;sup>1 https://latitude.to/articles-by-country/bd/bangladesh/290660/paikgachha-upazila
+&lt;sup>1 https://latitude.to/articles-by-country/bd/bangladesh/177366/galachipa-upazila